Disaster Recovery Planning: Ensuring Business Continuity

 Yes.
 Although this course is not designed as preparation for the exam, it is beneficial to anyone working toward PMI's PMP certification.
 For those who are currently certified, completion of this course counts as 23 professional development units (60 units must be completed every three years to maintain certification).
 For more details, please see the Learning Tree PMI Registered Education Provider Q&A.

-If you are an experienced project manager intending to take the PMP exam, you should take Course 276, Preparing for the Project Management Professional (PMP)® Exam.
+If you are an experienced project manager intending to take the PMP exam, you should take Course 276, Project Management Professional (PMP)® Exam Prep.
 In this course you learn essential PMBOK® Guide terminology, tools and techniques.
 You gain practical test-taking experience through PMI-style practice exams and create your own personal study plan for continued use after the course.

 How does this course relate to other Learning Tree courses?